 Lake Area Error (1σ) = (P/G) * 0.6872 * G2/2.
 (1)

 These calculations give a generic geometric indication of uncertainty in Lake Area determination (LA) from raster data.
-They produce a guideline area threshold (LAT) of 0.170 km2 for geometric errors to be c.5% of the overall area of the lake (e.g., for G = 15).
-Given their size, proglacial lakes are likely to have uncertainty in area determination of > 5%, .
+They produce a guideline area threshold (LAT) of 0.170 km2 for geometric errors to be ~5% of the overall area of the lake (e.g., for G = 15).
+Given their size, proglacial lakes are likely to have uncertainty in area determination of > 5%.
 However, all proglacial lakes in this category are reported here for completeness of the inventory but have only been recorded where there is a greater than 95% confidence of their presence on data from 2014.
 All proglacial lakes were mapped in one batch, thereby ensuring the most consistent delineation of boundaries with minimal change in subjective errors.
 To further assess the uncertainty in manual mapping, the boundary of 26 proglacial lakes (decided by imagery availability) were mapped from ASTER imagery on 29/7/2018 and also from Rapid Eye (5 m resolution) imagery on 27/7/2018 to calculate RMSE between the two datasets.

 Mapping Proglacial Lakes from Aerial Imagery